 Before commencing your volunteer recruitment process, identify specific areas where you need assistance and how many volunteers you will need to fulfill each need.
 For an in-person event, you may need volunteers for:

 - Set up and tear down

 - Traffic/parking management

 For virtual events, volunteers are primarily required for online assistance, and you may need them to do some work much earlier than the event dates.
 Volunteers can fill roles like:

-- Email Marketing Support – If you are not using a marketing automation platform, you might need volunteers as marketing assistants to support your email campaigns and follow-up.
+- Email Marketing Support – If you are not using a nonprofit CRM, you might need volunteers as marketing assistants to support your email campaigns and follow-up.